Ukraine—US Cybersecurity Activity in Ukraine

 Select Results

-• With Ukrenergo, Ukraine’s state-owned electricity transmission system operator, established the modern industrial-grade security operations center, which is a first-of-its-kind industrial cyber security center in the energy infrastructure.
+• With Ukrenergo, Ukraine’s state-owned electricity transmission system operator, established the modern industrial-grade security operations center, a first-of-its-kind industrial cybersecurity center in the energy infrastructure.

-• Launched a higher educational institutions (HEIs) program to help eight universities develop and update 11 cybersecurity educational programs aligned with the country’s new cybersecurity professional standards.
+• Launched a higher educational institutions (HEIs) program to help 11 universities develop and update 14 cybersecurity educational programs aligned with the country’s new cybersecurity professional standards.

-• Addressed the urgent equipment and software needs of 25 HEIs displaced or damaged by the full-scale Russia’s invasion of Ukraine and procured IT components, professional licenses, and IT security instructional tools for universities.
+• Addressed the urgent equipment and software needs of 25 HEIs displaced or damaged by Russia’s invasion of Ukraine and procured IT, professional licenses, and IT security instructional tools for universities.

 • Supported the development of the 20 cybersecurity professional standards established by the 2022 Ukrainian National Cybersecurity Workforce Framework.

-• Conducted a broad national cyber awareness communication campaign to educate Ukrainians on core principles of safe work in cyberspace engaging more than 10 million Ukrainians.
+• Conducted a national cyber awareness campaign to educate Ukrainians on core principles of safe work in cyberspace, engaging more than 10 million Ukrainians.

 x